-3.3.14.2 Open Combustible Construction.
-Combustible building construction, including wall, structural framing, roof, roof ceiling, floor, and floor-ceiling assemblies, adjacent to a grease duct on three or fewer sides where one or more sides are protected.

-3.3.15 Continuous Weld.
-A metal-joining method that produces a product without visible interruption or variation in quality.

-3.3.16 Damper.
-A valve or plate for controlling draft or flow of gases, including air.

-3.3.17 Detection Devices.
-Electrical, pneumatic, thermal, mechanical, or optical sensing instruments, or subcomponents of such instruments, whose purpose is to cause an automatic action upon the occurrence of some preselected event.

-3.3.18 Dips.
-Depression or cuplike places in horizontal duct runs in which liquids could accumulate.

-3.3.19 Discharge.
-The final portion of a duct or pipe where the product being conveyed is emptied or released from confinement; the termination point of the pipe or duct.

-3.3.20 Duct Termination.
-The final or intended end-portion of a duct system that is designed and functions to fulfill the obligations of the system in a satisfactory manner.

-3.3.21 Ducts (or Duct System).
-A continuous passageway for the transmission of air and vapors that, in addition to the containment components themselves, might include duct fittings, dampers, plenums, and/or other items or air-handling equipment.

-3.3.21.1 Bleed Air Duct.
-An intake duct in a manifold duct system, designed to input air to maintain system balance.

-3.3.21.2 Grease Ducts.
-A containment system for the transportation of air and grease vapors that is designed and installed to reduce the possibility of the accumulation of combustible condensation and the occurrence of damage if a fire occurs within the system.

-3.3.22 Easily Accessible.
+- 3.3.14.2 Open Combustible Construction.
+Combustible building construction, including wall, structural framing, roof, roof ceiling, floor, and floor-ceiling assemblies, adjacent to a grease duct on three or fewer sides where one or more sides are protected. - 3.3.15 Continuous Weld.
+A metal-joining method that produces a product without visible interruption or variation in quality. - 3.3.16 Damper.
+A valve or plate for controlling draft or flow of gases, including air. - 3.3.17 Detection Devices.
+Electrical, pneumatic, thermal, mechanical, or optical sensing instruments, or subcomponents of such instruments, whose purpose is to cause an automatic action upon the occurrence of some preselected event. - 3.3.18 Discharge.
+The final portion of a duct or pipe where the product being conveyed is emptied or released from confinement; the termination point of the pipe or duct. - 3.3.19 Duct Termination.
+The final or intended end-portion of a duct system that is designed and functions to fulfill the obligations of the system in a satisfactory manner. - 3.3.20 Ducts (or Duct System).
+A continuous passageway for the transmission of air and vapors that, in addition to the containment components themselves, might include duct fittings, dampers, plenums, and/or other items or air-handling equipment. - 3.3.20.1 Bleed Air Duct.
+An intake duct in a manifold duct system, designed to input air to maintain system balance. - 3.3.20.2 Grease Ducts.
+A containment system for the transportation of air and grease vapors that is designed and installed to reduce the possibility of the accumulation of combustible condensation and the occurrence of damage if a fire occurs within the system. - 3.3.21 Easily Accessible.
 Within comfortable reach, with limited dependence on mechanical devices, extensions, or assistance.

-3.3.23 Enclosure.
+3.3.22 Enclosure.

-3.3.23.1 Continuous Enclosure.
+3.3.22.1 Continuous Enclosure.
 A recognized architectural or mechanical component of a building having a fire resistance rating as required for the structure and whose purpose is to enclose the vapor removal duct for its full length to its termination point outside the structure without any portion of the enclosure having a fire resistance rating less than the required value.

-3.3.23.2 Grease Duct Enclosure.
+3.3.22.2 Grease Duct Enclosure.

-3.3.23.2.1 Factory-Built Grease Duct Enclosure.
-A listed factory-built grease duct system evaluated as an enclosure system for reduced clearances to combustibles and as an alternative to a duct with its fire-rated enclosure.

-3.3.23.2.2 Field-Applied Grease Duct Enclosure.
+- 3.3.22.2.1 Factory-Built Grease Duct Enclosure.
+A listed factory-built grease duct system evaluated as an enclosure system for reduced clearances to combustibles and as an alternative to a duct with its fire-rated enclosure. - 3.3.22.2.2 Field-Applied Grease Duct Enclosure.
 A listed system evaluated for reduced clearances to combustibles and as an alternative to a duct with its fire-rated enclosure.

-3.3.24 Equipment.
+3.3.23 Equipment.

-3.3.24.1 Fire-Extinguishing Equipment.
-Automatic fireextinguishing systems and portable fire extinguishers provided for the protection of grease removal devices, hoods, duct systems, and cooking equipment, and listed for such use.

-3.3.24.2 Solid Fuel Cooking Equipment.
+- 3.3.23.1 Fire-Extinguishing Equipment.
+Automatic fire-extinguishing systems and portable fire extinguishers provided for the protection of grease removal devices, hoods, duct systems, and cooking equipment, and listed for such use. - 3.3.23.2 Solid Fuel Cooking Equipment.
 Cooking equipment that utilizes solid fuel.